sdc-china/IDA-doc/_posts/2018-01-15-installation-db.md

 **Execute DB scripts**

-Start DB2 server and switch to the **keter** DB and execute DB scripts **schema-mysql.sql**, **data-mysql.sql** to create the database tables and populate data.You can change the schema name in the  **schema-mysql.sql** if your schema name is not same with the provided sql.
+Start DB2 server and switch to the **keter** DB and execute DB scripts **schema-db2.sql**, **data-db2.sql** to create the database tables and populate data.You can change the schema name in the  **schema-db2.sql** if your db2 schema name is not same with the provided schema name you can change the corresponding schema name for your script.

 ```